Even for German-language buffs, text in German genealogy records can be hard to read. Here are seven free resources for deciphering Old German script.

 You can also download our free Germanic Alphabet Chart for more help decoding German script.

-As you’ll notice, the uppercase S is often mistaken for C, E and G, and you can easily confuse the following pairs of uppercase letters: the V and B; I and J; and N and R. Likewise, the lowercase letters h, n and y are difficult to differentiate; f and s look alike, as do c and e and i and j.
+As you’ll notice, the uppercase S is often mistaken for C, E and G. In addition, you can easily confuse the following pairs of uppercase letters: the V and B; I and J; and N and R. Likewise, the lowercase letters h, n and y are difficult to differentiate; f and s look alike, as do c and e and i and j.
 The lowercase k can also cause confusion because it looks like a Roman font letter l with a line through it.